gjarnling/udacity-mockup-to-article/README.md

 The second project in [Udacitys Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) program called "Mockup to Article".

 ## Description
-We were given a PDF-file with a blog post mockup and our goal was to translate it to [valid HTML](https://validator.w3.org/).
+Replicate a design mockup of a blog post and translate it to [valid HTML](https://validator.w3.org/).

 ## Prerequisites
-The lessons given before the project were 2.5 hours HTML Syntax and a related problem set.
-Apart from teaching the basics of HTML it gave the student several references for where to find more information regarding what HTML elements to use, for instance the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+Being a mere 2.5 hours the course is a short introduction to HTML with a related problem set.
+Even so it covered a lot of important matters.
+Below is a short summary of the content; just be adviced that this in no way is a comprehensive or detailed explanation of the content covered.

 ## Solution
 Used the appropriate HTML5 tags to structure the document and validated it in W3C Validator.
 You can view it [here](https://gjarnling.github.io/udacity-mockup-to-article/).